David Hunter: British husband jailed for killing wife in Cyprus

 The ex-miner was cleared of her murder.

-Michael Polak, the director of Justice Abroad, which is representing Hunter, said he could be released on 18 August.
+Michael Polak, the director of Justice Abroad, which is representing Hunter, said he would be released on 18 August at the latest, although he could be let out earlier for good behaviour.

 Hunter told the court his wife "cried and begged" him to end her life as she suffered from blood cancer.